 We never did any infomercials and to this day, we haven’t done direct response yet.
 We may do some direct response over the next couple of years.
 When I say “we”, I mean my dog Blueberry and I, because that was my team originally.
 We developed a concept that was aimed to win one trainer at a time.
 To aim at one fitness professional at a time and turn that person into an advocate, into a brand ambassador because they are looking for great new things to deliver value to their clients.
 If we could be one of those things and then start to develop a support system that made them successful, then in turn, they would carry us forward.
 That was the thesis and it’s not the fast growth.
 It’s not the fast road to riches.
 It’s a really organic and labor-intensive way to grow a brand, but the good news is, if you can turn others into not only customers but brand advocates because you’re part of their business, then you transcend the risk that you’re a flash in the pan, that you’re just a trend because they are too invested in you to let you become a trend that fades away.
 That’s how we did it.

-For us, one of the very early ones was that I had started with the idea that alright, I’m going to sell into specialty retail and that was a pretty tough road.
-Low margins, a lot of time invested in selling a few units at a time.
-I went to an early trainer show down in San Diego and we sold out every unit we had in a day.
+For us, one of the very early ideas I had was selling into speciality retail stores, which proved to be a tough road.
+There were very low margins and a lot of time invested in selling a few units at a time.
+I went to a fitness trade show down in San Diego (IHRSA), where we sold out ever unit we had in one day.
 That was one of those moments where you go, “Alright, wait a minute, I thought we were this, but the market is telling me we’re something different and maybe I should pivot and pursue that.”
 That was an important early tipping point.
 It also gave us proof of concept that we could take to Angel investors and say, “Look, here’s what happened at this show full of trainers who make their living in this space.”
 That’s market validation, which allowed us to raise a little bit of money.

-As the company continued growing, what became the biggest challenge that neither school nor being in the force have prepared you for?
+As the company continued growing, what became the biggest challenge that neither school or being in the SEALS prepared you for?

 I think the biggest challenge with success boils down to communication.
 I remember somebody telling me that everything changes when you have 50 people and that really turned out to be quite true.
 It’s communication both internally and externally.
-You start to have things that used to happen organically when there are 10 people in a room and you can’t even have a private conversation much less not be able to communicate the important concepts of your business.
-That all changes when you suddenly have 50, 60, 80, 100.
-Communication becomes challenging and then you also have different agendas with if you get people who have lots of mojo, they all want to push different objectives.
+You start to have things that used to happen organically when there are 10 people in a room and you can event have a private conversation much less have the ability to communicate the important concepts of your business.
+That all changes when you suddenly have 50, 60, 80, 100 employees.
+Communication becomes challenging and then you also have to account for different people’s agenda and the fact they want to push different objectives.
 Aligning those objectives and communicating those objectives within an organization and then externally to your customers becomes the biggest challenge, I think, of growth.

 What obstacles did you come across that you struggled with?

-I was quite good at creating product and selling and then leading a group, but I wasn’t the guy who was going to be able to provide a depth of marketing expertise.
+I was quite good at creating and selling a product and leading a group, but I wasn’t the guy who was going to be able to provide in-depth marketing expertise.
 That’s just one example that you see throughout an organization when you’re trying to scale from that little tiny startup to a medium-sized firm.
 You have to transition from the broad and shallow to the more narrow and deep expertise model where you need people whose scope is narrower but whose scale of their expertise is deeper, and that’s hard to get because those people are getting lots of money at big firms, which is where they got the skills.
 I think part of the problem in my case was just having folks that didn’t have a depth of skill in areas where we needed deeper skill.Another one, the big mistake I made is that I came from this group of guys who would burn themselves to the ground to deliver on their commitments.
 That’s just rare.
 You’re lucky if you get a handful of those in an organization.
 I came from an organization that was chockfull of those kinds of guys and so I think I had an unrealistic expectation of what was reasonable in terms of how big a bite are we going to take?
 How many things are we going to try to do at once?
-Because I just made assumption that everybody on that organization is going to be like me and would work all day, all night, do whatever it took to deliver, and that’s just maybe not a realistic expectation in the civilian business community.
+Because I just made an assumption that everybody in the organization was going to be like me and would work all day, all night and do whatever it took to deliver, but that’s just not a realistic expectation in the civilian business community.